huggingface/transformers/examples/flax/speech-recognition/README.md

 	--use_auth_token
 ```

-On a TPU v3-8, training should take approximately 10 hours, with a final cross-entropy loss of **1e-4** and word error rate of **32.0%**.
+On a TPU v3-8, training should take approximately 1 hour, with a final cross-entropy loss of **1e-4** and word error
+rate of **32.0%**.